dmarcoux/dmarcoux.com/content/posts/manage-music-collection-on-linux.md

 <!-- markdownlint-enable -->

-For *Terraform* to provision the bucket, it must first authenticate to *Scaleway*, so I have to create an API key for an IAM user or application.
-I store the *Access Key Id* and *Secret Key* of this API key in my password manager (*1Password*) and rely on environment variables to avoid storing secrets on disk.
+For *Terraform* to provision the bucket, it must first authenticate to *Scaleway*.
+It's simple, I create an API key for my IAM user and store its *Access Key Id* and *Secret Key* in my password manager (*1Password*).
+This isn't the same API key as the one created above with *Terraform*, it must have the permissions to create resources for my *Scaleway* account.

+By relying on environment variables, I avoid storing secrets on disk.
 With the help of [direnv](https://direnv.net/), environment variables are automatically exported/unexported whenever I enter/leave the directory containing this `.envrc` file:

 ```bash
 export SCW_ACCESS_KEY="$(op read 'op://reference/to/Access Key Id')"